Coedice/codeSmells/_smells/bloaters/primitiveObsession.md

 title: Primitive Obsession
 image: primitiveObsession.png
 ---
 Primitive Obsession is the overuse of primitives, rather than classes that make use of those primitives.
-When this data is used or manipulated, this must be done in another class' method.
+The issue that this causes is that common functionality that uses this data must be coded elsewhere, and is not associated with the data itself.
 ## Example
     # Primitive Obsession
     dollars = 28.27